holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

 ---

 November 15th we officially launched the [ticket sales](/en/tickets.html) of the first installment of the Think About!
 Conference.
-And this is what we learned so far.

-Prior to our launch we had many conversations with potential users about our content and our pricing.
-All of these conversations sparked discussions in the founder team and lead to many conceptual changes over the course of the last year.

-Releasing a product to the public -- be it a service, a physical thing or as in our case an event with tickets -- is a great opportunity to get real user feedback.
-And this is exactly what we did.
-We talked to a lot of people that already bought a ticket as well as to people that did not buy a ticket yet.
-And we wanted to know their reasons.
+This is a summary of our journey towards finding the "right" ticket price.

+## The Challenge

+Calculating the price for a conference ticket is an awkward task.
+On the one hand, a higher price means less risk and more flexibility for the organizer.
+On the other, the lower the price, the more accessible the conference is to a diverse crowd.

+**"How expensive should a ticket for my conference be?"**

+There is no one-size-fits-all answer to this question -- on the contrary, a multitude of factors have to be considered in order to reach a satisfying answer.

+This question shall be the starting point of our journey towards a reasonable ticket price.

-## The main Theme
+## The Budget Baseline

-It became quite clear that the ticket price is appropriate for such a conference in general -- but too high for a newcomer conference.
-Putting down several hundred Euros for a conference organized by unknown individuals for the first time takes a lot of trust.

-This lead us to the decision of rethinking our pricing structure in order to find a more suitable pricing-model for our newcomer conference.
-Below is a breakdown and summary of our cost structure, how we changed it and our thinking process along the way.
+If you take a closer look on the budget that is the foundation of our price calculations, there are three positions that make up more than two thirds of all costs:

+### 1) Location Lease

+*15%*

+### 2) Food and Beverages

+*40%*

+### 3) Compensation

+*30%*

+## Additional Costs

+### 1) Merchandise

+### 2) Safety Buffer

+---

+<marquee>**OLD LOL!**</marquee>

+---

 ## The Journey towards the right Ticket Price